Cricket: Ben Stokes calls story about family murders as 'immoral and heartless'

 The Kiwi-born allrounder has called The Sun's decision to run the story as "utterly disgusting" and the "lowest form of journalism" in a social media post.

+The Sun reported that Stokes had a half-brother and sister who were both murdered in New Zealand by his mother's former partner in 1988 – three years before Stokes' birth.

+Tracey, 8, and Andrew, 4, were shot in Christchurch by their father Richard Dunn before he turned the gun on himself.

-"Today The Sun as seen fit to publish extremely painful, sensitive and personal details concerning events in the private lives of my family, going back more than 31 years.
+"Today The Sun has seen fit to publish extremely painful, sensitive and personal details concerning events in the private lives of my family, going back more than 31 years.

 "It is hard to find words that adequately describe such low and despicable behaviour, disguised as journalism.
 I cannot conceive of anything more immoral, heartless or contemptuous to the feelings and circumstances of my family," Stokes said in a statement.

-"For more than three decades, my family has worked hard to deal with the private trauma inevitably associated with these vents and has taken great care to keep private what were deeply personal and traumatic events.
-On Saturday, The Sun sent a 'reporters; to my parents' home in New Zealand to question them, out of the blue, on the incredibly upsetting topic.
+"For more than three decades, my family has worked hard to deal with the private trauma inevitably associated with these events and has taken great care to keep private what were deeply personal and traumatic events.
+On Saturday, the Sun sent a 'reporter to my parents' home in New Zealand to question them, out of the blue, on the incredibly upsetting topic.
 If that wasn't bad enough, the Sun think it is acceptable to sensationalise our personal tragedy for their front page.

 This is the lowest form of journalism, focused only on chasing sales with absolutely no regard for the devastation caused to lives as a consequence.
 It is totally out of order.